Polymer/polymer-bundler/README.md

 To help automate the use of Polymer element registration with CSP, the `--csp` flag to vulcan will remove all scripts from the HTML Imports and place their contents into an output javascript file.

-Using the previous example, the output from `node vulcan --csp -i index.html -o build.html` will be
+Using the previous example, the output from `node vulcan.js --csp -i index.html -o build.html` will be

 build.html:
 ```html